momeni/gittify/README.md

 its domain name, and uses its defined name/email (if any) instead of default values.
 Upon changing name/email configs, new values are printed on the console too.

-As an example, for the above example (with test and work user/email configs), put following lines in the config file:
+As an example, for the above scenario (with test and work user/email configs), put following lines in the config file:

 ```ini